MicrosoftDocs/visualstudio-docs/docs/modeling/add-custom-architecture-validation-to-layer-diagrams.md

  When the graph has been constructed, the standard validation method is called.
 When this is complete, any installed extension validation methods are called in unspecified order.
 The graph is passed to each `ValidateArchitecture` method, which can scan the graph and report any errors that it finds.

 > [!NOTE]
->  This is not the same as the validation process that is applied to UML diagrams, and it is not the same as the validation process that can be used in domain-specific languages.
+>  This is not the same as the validation process that can be used in domain-specific languages.

  Validation methods should not change the layer model or the code that is being validated.